xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

    Name -> Solvent

-   Note that the "No_db" column is not a must to be filled, but is still recommended to do so. (*See appendices for explanation.*) Removing this whole column will fail the calculation.
+   Note that the "No_db" column is not a must to be filled, but is still recommended to do so.
+Removing this whole column will fail the calculation.

    - Then update the "Group" column.